xilabao/lkp-tests/job-scripts/readme.md

 [root@localhost ~]# dnf install perf procps which time -y
 ```

-## Run job with attached monitor.sh and replace "sleep 10" to your own benchmark commands
+## Run job with monitor script and replace "sleep 10" to your own benchmark commands
 ```
 # option "-s" could set the test name, and you could use "-o" to specify the result root directory